L1fescape/wordpress-showhide/README.md

 # Description

-Adds a Javascript for you to hide or show what ever ID you want with a mouse click.
-You need to add some code to your theme to make it work.
+Adds some Javascript for you to hide or show what ever ID you want with a mouse click.

 # Demo
 View demo: http://akenn.org/projects/wp-showhide